 The amount of supervision for any one paraprofessional is determined by the training and experience of both the SLPA and the certified individual as well as by the specific job tasks and any state or federal laws or regulations pertaining to such activity.
 Similarly, the number of assistants, aides, or technicians supervised by a professional must allow supervision that is appropriate in both quantity and quality.
 Members who exercise only nominal supervision over an individual because they have responsibility for too many SLPAs may be found to violate Code requirements in failing to hold paramount the welfare of persons served (Principle of Ethics I).

 SLPAs may not independently diagnose, treat, or advise clients of disposition.
 They may, however, perform speech and language services in support of an ASHA-certified SLP when the specific tasks are within their repertoire of training, experience, and competence and when the tasks are supervised by an ASHA-certified SLP.
 In all aspects of the interaction, the ASHA-certified SLP maintains ethical and legal responsibility for the work performed and its outcome.

 Resources are available to help SLPs maintain and enhance the use of SLPAs within the profession.
-Individuals are encouraged to consult current ASHA position statements, the Speech-Language Pathology Assistant Scope of Practice, the ASHA Practice Portal, and guidelines and practice policy documents pertaining to the training, use, and supervision of SLPAs and support personnel.
+Individuals are encouraged to consult current ASHA position statements, the Speech-Language Pathology Assistant Scope of Practice, the Speech-Language Pathology Assistants Practice Portal, and guidelines and practice policy documents pertaining to the training, use, and supervision of SLPAs and support personnel.